Chinese Institute of Certified Public Accountants: Development

-By 31 October 2010, CICPA has 7,790 group members (accounting firms, including 779 branches), nearly 180,000 individual members, with 95,378 practicing members and over 83,000 non-practicing members.
-There are about 300,000 accounting professionals and providing services for more than 3.5 million enterprises.
+As of 31 December 2020, the CICPA has 9,800 group members, approximately 280,000 individual members, with 110,000 practicing members and 170,000 non-practicing members.
+There are about 300,000 accounting professionals and providing services for more than 4.2 million enterprises.

+As of 31 December 2023, the CICPA has 10,665 group members, over 360,000 individual members, with 102,017 practicing members and 262,514 non-practicing members.
+There are about 400,000 accounting professionals and providing services for more than 4.2 million enterprises.

 Membership within the International Accounting Federations

 CICPA became a member of the Confederation of Asian and Pacific Accountants (CAPA) and the International Federation of Accountants (IFAC) in October 1996 and May 1997 respectively, and has developed friendly cooperation and communications with more than 50 professional accountancy organizations in other jurisdictions.